 Everyone loves getting a new job.
 A new position comes with a terrific feeling of accomplishment.
 However, new jobs often require you to complete lots of paperwork.
 Employers frequently ask new hires to accept or agree to certain employment processes as a condition of employment.
 Common examples include requiring new employees to agree to arbitrate employment disputes or bring claims only in certain jurisdictions.

 As you read your offer letter, you may wonder, Is this legal?
 You may find yourself wondering about your employer’s practices even if you’re not in a new job.
 One key thing to look out for is if an employer tries to shorten discrimination claim deadlines.
 There are many circumstances where an employer can ask you to give up some rights if you want a job.
 However, discrimination claim deadlines are not something that can be altered.
-In any job, it’s always best to ask an experienced employment lawyer questions about employment practices.
+In any job, it’s always best to ask an experienced employment legal matters lawyer questions about employment practices.

 Can My Employer Force Me to Give Up Certain Rights When I Sign an Employment Agreement?